 Baseline amphibian surveys were conducted in spring/summer 2015 and 2016 at six test sites (23, 24, 25, 26, 27 and 28) overlying Longwalls 301-303, and in spring/summer 2018 and 2019 at two test sites overlying Longwalls 305-307.
 (Figure 15).
 The control sites for Longwalls 301-307 consist of the 11 existing sites associated with Longwalls 20-22 (Sites 7-12) and Longwalls 23-27 (Sites 18-22).
-The spring/summer 2019 survey was the fifth spring/summer survey for Longwalls 301-303, and the third survey conducted since the commencement of Longwalls 301-303.
+The spring/summer 2020 survey was the sixth spring/summer survey for Longwalls 301-303, and the fourth survey conducted since the commencement of Longwalls 301-303.

-The spring/summer 2019 Longwalls 301-307 Amphibian Monitoring Report prepared by Cenwest Environmental Services is provided in Appendix K3.
+The spring/summer 2020 Longwalls 301-307 Amphibian Monitoring Report prepared by Cenwest is provided in Appendix K3.

-At the time of the spring/summer 2019 survey, all test sites (i.e. sites 23 to 28) had been undermined by Longwalls 301-303.
-Test sites 29 and 30 had not been undermined at the time of the spring/summer 2019 survey, as Longwall 305 commenced on 12 April 2020 after the spring/summer 2019 surveys had been completed.
-No longwall test sites were adversely impacted by mining at the time of the spring/summer 2019 survey.
+At the time of the spring/summer 2020 survey, test sites 23 to 28 and 30 had been undermined.
+Test site 29 had not been undermined at the time of the spring/summer 2020 survey.
+No longwall test sites were adversely impacted by mining at the time of the spring/summer 2020 survey.

-In the spring/summer 2019 survey, eight amphibian species were recorded at test sites, including two threatened species and six non-threatened species.
-The Red-crowned Toadlet was located at six sites and the Littlejohn's Tee Frog was located at one site.
-The six non-threatened species recorded included the Common Eastern Froglet (all sites), the Brown Striped Frog (sites 23 and 30), the Spotted Grass Grog (site 26), the Smooth Toadlet (site 27), the Peron's Tree Frog (site 27) and the Green Stream Frog (site 29).
-Adults of the Common Eastern Froglet were found breeding at three sites and adults of the Brown Striped Frog were found breeding at one site in the spring/summer 2019 survey.
+In the spring/summer 2020 survey, four amphibian species were recorded at test sites, including one threatened species and three non-threatened species.
+The Red-crowned Toadlet was located at one test site (site 30).
+The three non-threatened species recorded included the Common Eastern Froglet (sites 27, 29 and 30), the Green Stream Frog (Litoria phyllochroa) (site 29) and the Bleating Tree Frog (Litoria dentata) (site 27).
+The Giant Burrowing Frog has not been located at test sites 23-30.

+Adults of the Common Eastern Froglet were found breeding at two sites in the spring/summer 2020 survey.
+No breeding events were observed for the Red-crowned Toadlet, the Bleating Tree Frog and the Green Stream Frog.
 The Spotted Grass Frog was observed for the first time breeding at site 26 and the Peron's Tree Frog was observed breeding at site 27.